 Temperature, vinegar, salt, and dehydration are all methods of regulation that will prevent germs from growing, and I recommend using them all in conjunction.

-Nitrite and nitrate take a beating in health literature, but as I have to tell my parents every time they bust out the supposedly healthier “no added nitrates” bacon, celery juice is rippling with the stuff, and it’s in everything that purports to avoid using such additives.
+Sodium nitrite and nitrate take a beating in health literature, but as I have to tell my parents every time they bust out the supposedly healthier “no added nitrates” bacon, celery juice is rippling with the stuff, and that juice is used in everything that purports to avoid using such additives.
 In fact, a great many healthy greens teem with nitrates, and there is, as always, a debate about processed vs. natural.
 It’s a cheap workaround that the FDA should honestly rap some knuckles over.
 But I guess I’ll take heart disease over botulism.

 I loathe spray oils.
 Bad for the planet, wasteful in packaging, and suspiciously artificial.
 Nevertheless, take it from a guy who has tried and tried to rub a little coconut oil on dehydrator trays by hand; they are the most unwieldy things in any kitchen.
 They’re larger than any cookie sheet in at least one dimension, they barely fit in the dishwasher, and if you’re lucky enough that they do, they still group up in ways that make them come out sticky.
 Even the nonstick ones cling to the meat and tear it.
 You need lipids and they’re a pain to apply.